Shelley Sloper (nee. Pastuch)

 In addition, he has extra training in acupuncture, pilates, pre and post-operative rehabilitation, all forms of work related injuries, paediatrics and functional capacity assessments for the regional and off shore work sites.

-Elizabeth has lived in Mandurah for the last 8 years and is now well and truly a local, well-known and loved by the community!
-She enjoys working with the friendly team at Miami Physiotherapy and is an indispensible member, heading the administration team and keeping everyone in line.
+Elizabeth has lived in Mandurah for the last 14 years and is now well and truly a local, well-known and loved by the community!
+She enjoys working with the friendly team at Miami Physiotherapy and is an indispensable member.
+Elizabeth started with us as receptionist in 2009 and is now Practice Manager of both Miami & Lakelands.
 She is one of the cheerful voices to answer your call and always makes time for a chat with our patients.

 I trained in Auckland New Zealand and qualified as a physiotherapist in 1981.
 After working for four years in New Zealand on a variety of wards in a specialist arthritis hospital, a large teaching hospital a small rural community up north, I left to travel overseas.